SukhadaJoshi/SukhadaJoshi.github.io/index.md

 ## M.S. in Industrial Engineering

  Aug 2018 - Present

- Description?
-What are you focusing on--interesting projects, research?

- Relevant Coursework:

 ## [Visvesvaraya National Institute of Technology](https://en.wikipedia.org/wiki/Visvesvaraya_National_Institute_of_Technology)
 ## B.Tech. in Mechanical Engineering

 July 2012 – May 2016

-Thesis: Design of Dental Trays to Address Feeding Challenges of Cleft Palate Babies in India <add description, why is this relevant?>

 # Awards & Honors